Although installing Kentico on a local machine is straightforward, you might still need some additional information about the choices you can make.

-- Perform a standard installation of Kentico (installs to an IIS virtual directory).
+Perform a standard installation of Kentico to a virtual directory.

-- Deploy the completed project to the root of your IIS website.
+Deploy the project to the root of your IIS website.
 You can choose one of the following approaches:

-- Use the Deploy to feature of the Kentico Installation Manager utility (only available for web site projects)
+- Use the Deploy to feature of the Kentico Installation Manager utility (recommended, only available for web site projects)

-Projects created by the installer always target the minimum supported .NET Framework version required by Kentico.
+The installer always allows you to choose the .NET Framework version that is the minimum required by Kentico.
 If the machine does not contain the minimum required .NET version, it is installed automatically as part of the Kentico installation.